syscoin/blockbook/docs/api.md

     - *tokenBalances*: *basic* + tokens with balances + belonging to the address (applicable only to some coins)
     - *txids*: *tokenBalances* + list of txids, subject to  *from*, *to* filter and paging
     - *txs*:  *tokenBalances* + list of transaction with details, subject to  *from*, *to* filter and paging
 - *filter*: filter tokens by their GUID or 0 for non-token transfers.
 Set to the Asset GUID (uint32) for coin types such as Syscoin, to filter transactions by that asset, or contract index in Ethereum.
-Set to 0 to show only non-token related transactions.
+Set to 0 to show only non-token related transactions (applicable only to coins which support tokens)
+- *contract*: return only transactions which affect specified contract (applicable only to coins which support contracts)

 Response: